nikhilesh992/GiveawayConnect/replit.md

 - [ ] Set up database for data persistence
 - [ ] Configure admin users

-### Admin Access (MVP)
+### Admin Access
-For the MVP, admin access is granted to:
+Admin access is granted to:
-- The first user to sign in (automatically becomes admin)
-- Any user with 'admin' in their email address
-- Any user with @giveawayconnect.com email domain
+- Users with @giveawayconnect.com email domain (automatic)

-In production, implement proper admin management through database flags.
+- Other users must be granted admin access manually through the database

+To manually grant admin access, update the `isAdmin` field in the users table.

 ## 📝 Future Enhancements